trevormeiss/GoFish_MPC/README.md

   * `c IP PORT`
 4. For sanity check, list all connected players
   * `ls`
-5. Optionally set the prime number to be used by all players
+5. Optionally set the prime number to be used by all players (should be higher than 52)
   * `p PRIME`
 6. Start Go Fish!
   * `s`